Ema0898/OctoPOS_AgentSystem3/README.md

 ### 3 - Enable the Agent System
 #### Agent System 1.0
 This is the stable version.
-It allows you to use the Agent System but, it uses a centralized approach.
+It allows you to use the Agent System, but it uses a centralized approach.
 To enable it, go to the irtss/app/release.x64native.multitile route.
-Then run the following command:
+Then, run the following command:
 ```
 make menuconfig
 ```